 European Youth Foundation – Grants for International Youth Activities

-The European Youth Foundation (EYF) is a fund established by the Council of Europe to provide financial support for European youth activities.
 The EYF provides financial support to the following types of activity undertaken by youth NGOs or networks, or by other NGOs involved in the areas of youth work relevant to the Council of Europe’s youth policies and work:

 • educational, social, cultural and humanitarian activities of a European character;